What is the Applicant Pool?

 The Power of a Well-Maintained Applicant Pool

 A well-maintained applicant pool is a repository of potential candidates who have expressed interest in joining your organization.
-These individuals have submitted their resumes, applications, or undergone initial screenings, making them prime candidates for future job openings.
+These individuals have submitted their resumes, and applications, or undergone initial screenings, making them prime candidates for future job openings.
 Now, let's delve into the benefits:

 1. Rapid Response Time